bendras/MarsRoverExercise/README.md

 0. Enter list of commands into command line, like: FRFL
 0. Press ENTER
 0. You will see current rover position on the map.
+0. Enter other commands...
+0. x will exit.